-Another 8% said they make use of coworking spaces, 4% said they use coffee shops, and 5% said they use libraries to do work.
+Another 8% of home workers said they make use of coworking spaces, 4% said they use coffee shops, and 5% said they use libraries to do work.

-8. 91% of business owners said they intended on offering their employees the option to work remotely from the start.
+8. 91% of business owners said they intended on offering their employees the option to work remotely from the moment they’re hired.

 Remote working statistics from 2019 reveal that just 9% of business owners had no plans of supporting remote work whatsoever.

 9. According to the same survey, for 40% of the respondents, some of the work was done in the office, whereas the rest was done remotely.